 Until 2004, there were six different federally-regulated commercial fisheries in Alaska that occurred within the range of the Western North Pacific humpback whale stock that were monitored for incidental mortality by fishery observers.
 As of 2004, changes in fishery definitions in the List of Fisheries have resulted in separating these six fisheries into 22 fisheries (69 FR 70094, 2 December 2004).
 This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-Estimates of marine mammal serious injury/mortality in each of these observed fisheries are provided in Perez (in review).
-Between 1999 and 2003, there were incidental serious injuries and mortalities of Western North Pacific humpback whales in the following observed fisheries in Alaska (Table 41): Bering Sea/Aleutian Islands pollock trawl and Bering Sea/Aleutian Islands sablefish pot.
-Average annual mortality from observed fisheries was 0.49 humpbacks from this stock (Table 41).
-Note, however, that the stock identification is uncertain and the mortality may have been attributable to the central North Pacific stock of humpback whales.
+Estimates of marine mammal serious injury/mortality in each of these observed fisheries are provided in Perez (2006) and Perez (unpubl. ms.).
+Between 2000 and 2004, there were incidental serious injuries and mortalities of Western North Pacific humpback whales in the Bering Sea/Aleutian Islands sablefish pot fishery (Table 35).
+Average annual mortality from observed fisheries was 0.20 humpbacks from this stock (Table 35).
+Note, however, that the stock identification is uncertain and the mortality may have involved a whale from the central North Pacific stock of humpback whales.
 Thus, this mortality is assigned to both the central and western stocks.